Yumustyology/yung-file-manager/README.md

 2. Set up your Firebase project and configure the necessary credentials.
 3. Install dependencies using `npm install`.
 4. Configure your environment variables.
-5. Run the application with `npm run start`.
+5. Run the application with `npm run dev`.

 ## Support